 Professor Avner Offer

 Professor Avner Offer is former Chichele Professor of Economic History and Fellow of All Souls College and the British Academy.
 Over the past decade his main interest has been in post-war economic growth, particularly in affluent societies, and the challenges that this affluence presents to well-being.
 His recent book The Challenge of Affluence: Self-control and Well-being in the United States and Britain since 1950 applies a dynamic framework of myopic choice to explain emergent social trends, including obesity, within these two countries.

 Dr Harry Rutter is Professor of Global Public Health at the University of Bath.
 He was the founding Director of the National Obesity Observatory 2007-2011, and remains its strategic and scientific advisor.
 He led the establishment of the Department of Health National Child Measurement Programme, and was a core contributor to the WHO Health Economic Assessment Tool for Walking and Cycling.
 He has a broad interest in the relationships between transport, the built environment and health, in particular the health impacts of walking and cycling.

 Global Public Health

-Devi Sridhar is a Professor at the University of Edinburgh where she holds a Personal Chair in Global Public Health.
+Devi Sridhar is Professor and Chair of Global Public Health at the University of Edinburgh.
+Her research considers the effectiveness of public health interventions and how to improve developmental assistance for health.
 She is Founding Director of the Global Health Governance Programme and holds a Wellcome Trust Investigator Award.

 Dr. Annamaria Carusi